 Before discussing each lens, we tell you which of us had or has the lens, and whether it was purchased or borrowed for review.
 In most cases we have bought the lenses new from retail stores or on the used market.
-If you want to support our independent reviews please consider using one of the affiliate links.
-It doesn’t cost you anything and helps us a lot.

 If we have left any question unanswered please leave a comment and we will do our best to answer it.

 If you purchase the lens through one of the affiliate-links in this article we get a small compensation with no additional cost to you.